rrthomas/beetle/README.md

 Reports on compatibility, whether positive or negative, are welcomed.

+### Building from source

+Perl and help2man are required to build from source.
+For building from git, see below.

 To build Beetle from a release tarball, run

 `./configure && make && make check`

+For the bibliographies in the documentation to be built correctly, GNU Make should be used.

+### Building Beetle from git

+The GNU autotools are required: automake, autoconf and libtool.
+[Gnulib](https://www.gnu.org/software/gnulib/) is also used, with a third-party `bootstrap` module; these are installed automatically.

 To build from a Git repository, first run